-You should read the following discussion and analysis of our financial condition and consolidated results of operations together with our consolidated financial statements and related notes to those statements for the year ended June 30, 2022 (the "Annual Financial Statements").
+You should read the following discussion and analysis of our financial condition and consolidated results of operations together with our unaudited condensed consolidated interim financial statements and related notes to those statements (the "Interim Financial Statements"), our consolidated financial statements and related notes to those statements for the year ended June 30, 2022 (the "Annual Financial Statements").
 Some of the information contained in this discussion and analysis, including information with respect to our plans and strategy for our business, includes forward-looking statements that involve risks and uncertainties.
 See "Special Note Regarding Forward-Looking Statements" and "Risk Factors" for a discussion of forward-looking statements and important factors that could cause our actual results to differ materially from the results described in or implied by the forward-looking statements.
 All amounts presented herein are stated in U.S. dollars unless otherwise indicated.